servusDei2018/httptor/README.md

 # httptor.go
-Use tor with `http.DefaultClient`.
+Use Tor with `http.DefaultClient`.
 Make sure you have tor running on `localhost:9050`.

+## Installation
 Install using:
 ```go
 go get github.com/servusDei2018/httptor
 ```

-Import it:
+## Usage
+By merely importing it (see below), `http.DefaultClient` now leverages the power of Tor.

 ```go
 import _ "github.com/servusDei2018/httptor"
 ```